pairinteraction/pairinteraction/README.md

 ## How to Cite

-If you use PairInteraction in your research, please cite our tutorial paper:
+If you use PairInteraction in your research, please cite our paper:

+> Johannes Mögerle, Frederic Hummel, Alicia Keil, Tangi Legrand, Eduard J. Braun, Henri Menke, Jonathan King, Beatriz Olmos, Sebastian Hofferberth, Hans Peter Büchler, Sebastian Weber, *Accurate Modeling of Rydberg Atoms and Their Interactions: Theory and Implementation in PairInteraction*, [arXiv:2605.14993][arXiv-link-v2]

+If you would like to read more about the underlying theory and methods, we also refer to the original tutorial paper:

 > Sebastian Weber, Christoph Tresp, Henri Menke, Alban Urvoy, Ofer Firstenberg, Hans Peter Büchler, Sebastian Hofferberth, *Tutorial: Calculation of Rydberg interaction potentials*, [J. Phys.
 B: At.
 Mol.
 Opt.
 Phys.
-50, 133001 (2017)][journal-link], [arXiv:1612.08053][arXiv-link]
+50, 133001 (2017)][journal-link-v0.9], [arXiv:1612.08053][arXiv-link-v0.9]

 **Quantum Defects**
 <a id="quantum-defects"></a>